I Wanna Be Bad: Background and composition

 Before recording "I Wanna Be Bad", Willa Ford, who was signed to MCA Records at the time, had already recorded nearly a full album's worth of songs.
 At that point, MCA Records requested her to make more "wholesome" compositions.
 Ford, 21 years old at the time, did not appreciate being told what to do with her music, so she decided to write a song depicting herself as a bad person, going against the label's wishes.
 Her associates, Brian Kierulf and Josh Schwartz, assisted with the songwriting.
 When Ford presented the new track to her label, the staff liked what she had done, but they wanted a less explicit pre-chorus.
 However, when Lava Records president Jason Flom and Atlantic Records director Andy Shane heard the song, they decided to sign Ford to the labels and release the song, appreciating that she wrote her own material.
 Ford recorded the track at The Dojo in Jackson, New Jersey, and Battery Studios in New York City, and she arranged all the vocals.
 Kierulf plays all the instruments while Schwartz provides additional guitar, and both men produced the track.

 Musically, "I Wanna Be Bad" is a pop and dance-pop song.
 The track's lyrics are, according to Ford, "about a girl coming into her own and becoming a woman", and she considers it her song of freedom.
 The opening lyrics are autotuned, with Ford saying that she wants to be bad.
 Her love interest prefers to behave badly, so she decides to act rebellious along with him since he does it well.
 The single version of the song features Royce da 5'9", while the album version has Ford singing alone, with the rap replaced by more vocoder lines; both versions of the track are three minutes and four seconds long.
-In a 2017 interview with Billboard, Ford stated that although she did not dislike manufactured popstars such as Britney Spears and Jessica Simpson, she was not this type of person and wanted to let people know this fact with "I Wanna Be Bad".
+In a 2017 interview with Billboard, Ford stated that although she did not dislike popstars such as Britney Spears and Jessica Simpson, she was not this type of person and wanted to let people know this fact with "I Wanna Be Bad".